torn-flight-club/flight-club-wiki/docs-public/how-to-join.md

 ---
 id: How to Join Us
-title: ow to Join Us
+title: How to Join Us
 sidebar_position: 1
 ---
 ### Page 2: How to Join Us